 - New tree felling consultation requirements

-PAS has been commissioned by Defra to support councils in their efforts to get ready for the changes.
+PAS has been commissioned by Natural England and Defra to support councils in their efforts to get ready for the changes.